 Post-Traumatic Stress Disorder: How to Qualify for Social Security Disability

 Post-traumatic stress disorder (PTSD) is a mental health condition that results from witnessing or experiencing a traumatic or terrifying event.
-These events often include seeing or experiencing an assault, sexual violation, death of another, or combat.
-Because PTSD is triggered by a traumatic event, this condition is common for military veterans who have experienced intense combat during their service.
+These events often include seeing or experiencing an assault, sexual violation, a death of another, or combat.
+Because a traumatic event triggers PTSD, this condition is common for military veterans who have experienced intense battle during their service.

 Click here to begin your application for disability benefits.

 PTSD is a condition that is specifically listed in Social Security’s Blue Book listings of impairments.
-In order for a claimant to be found disabled based on the listing requirements, they must prove that their condition meets or equals the requisite severity level of listing 12.06.
+For a claimant to be found disabled based on the listing requirements, they must prove that their condition meets or equals the necessary severity level of listing 12.06.

-Premier Disability Services, LLC has extensive experience with helping claimants suffering from PTSD obtain Social Security Disability benefits.
-If you are suffering from PTSD and it is preventing you from working, please contact our office for a free evaluation of your claim.
+Premier Disability Services, LLC has extensive experience with helping claimants who have PTSD obtain Social Security Disability benefits.
+If you have PTSD and it is preventing you from working, please contact our office for a free evaluation of your claim.